Robust Representation Learning in Masked Autoencoders: Experiments and Results

 \subsubsection{Evolution of token embeddings across depth:}

-Following Section \ref{sec:structural}, we consider a fixed subset of $90$ images drawn uniformly from three ImageNet-1K classes \cite{imagenet} and extract the CLS embeddings $z_{\mathrm{0}}^{(l)}$, raw patch token embeddings $\{z_i^{(l)}\}_{i=1}^{N_v}$, and their mean patch embeddings \(\bar{z}^{(l)}\) for each layer $l$, and visualize them using t-SNE \cite{tsne}.
+Following Section \ref{sec:structural}, we consider a fixed set of ten ImageNet-1K classes \cite{imagenet}, selected to include both semantically similar categories (e.g., multiple dog breeds) and diverse categories (e.g., balloon, mosque, speedboat), and draw a total of 100 images uniformly at random (10 per class).
+We then extract the CLS embeddings $z_{\mathrm{0}}^{(l)}$, raw patch token embeddings $\{z_i^{(l)}\}_{i=1}^{N_v}$, and their mean patch embeddings \(\bar{z}^{(l)}\) for each layer $l$, and visualize them using t-SNE \cite{tsne}.

 In the early encoder layers, embeddings from different classes occupy largely overlapping regions with no clear class separation.
-However, around layers \(l = 7-9\), distinct class clusters begin to emerge, becoming progressively more separable in the deeper layers.
-The same trend is consistently observed for the CLS token (Fig. \ref{fig:clstoken}), the mean patch token (Fig. \ref{fig:meantoken}), and, perhaps most interestingly for the raw patch tokens as well (Fig.~\ref{fig:patchtoken}).
+However, around layers \(l = 9-10\), distinct class clusters begin to emerge, becoming progressively more separable in the deeper layers.
+The same trend is consistently observed for the CLS token (Fig. \ref{fig:clstoken}), the mean patch token (Fig. \ref{fig:meantoken}), and, perhaps most interestingly for the raw patch tokens as well.
 The fact that even individual patches exhibit class-level separation, indicates that, through self-attention, patch representations become increasingly contextualized, allowing class-discriminative information to be distributed across tokens.